DNR Hooking Mortality Study 2010 -2015

 Return to Joe's Lake Superior Fishing Reports Home Page.

 Background on tagging.
-About 7 of us local fishermen are participating in a Michigan DNR Lake Trout Hooking-Mortality 5-year study starting in 2010.
+About 7 (varied each year) of us local fishermen are participating in a Michigan DNR Lake Trout Hooking-Mortality 6-year study starting in 2010.
 It is being conducted in Marquette (Lake Superior) and Alpena (Lake Huron).
 The only other study of this type was done in 1980 and showed 15% of the Lakers died when released.
 However, that study had very limited deep water data, which this study covers.
 Its purpose is to determine the survival rate of Lake Trout caught and released to help DNR biologists evaluate whether establishing certain size catch limits are having the desired management outcome.
 This information will be useful where slot limits are applied as it's counterproductive to release Lakers if their survival rate is too low.
-The study's plan is to for anglers to collectively tag and release 600 Lake Trout each year for 3 years and there will be 2 additional years to collect data on recaptured Lake Trout.
-Concurrently, DNR will tag and release 600 Lakers each year from trap nets to serve as a control group.
+The study's plan is to for anglers to collectively tag and release 600 Lake Trout each year for 3 years (which turned in to 4 years for various reasons) and 2 additional years to collect data on recaptured Lake Trout.
+Concurrently, DNR will tag and release roughly 600 Lakers each year from trap nets to serve as a control group.
 Anyone who turns in a tag will receive a $10 reward from the DNR and receive a letter telling where and when the fish was tagged.
 Recaptured Lake Trout tags can come from anglers, trap nets, or gill nets.

 Equipment we use.
-The cradle shown here lacks numbers as it's an early version.
+The cradle shown here is an early version.
 It's used for placing the Lake Trout while being tagged and taking a picture.
 I found it difficult to use and made several modifications shown in the next picture.
 The timer, and digital camera, and needle for tagging are provided to us, as well as a 3-ring notebook containing log sheets and tags.
 Click on the pictures to enlarge, and use your back arrow to return here.

 The picture below is the fish we thought wouldn't survive but then obviously did and found its way approximately 210 miles to the Apostle Islands some 44 days later.
 You can see the lamprey scars on its side.
 Note my modifications to the cradle, including the Plexiglas top, hinged end for easy release, and rubber snubbers to keep the Laker from jumping out.
 I still wasn't completely satisfied with it and went to a completely different system, which works much better but I don't show here.